adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 The 3 paths listed above in this shell snippet is where Haskell packages are pulled from:

 1. Global - the system-level GHC packages list, Stack will never install anything into this
-2. Snapshot - a database shared by all projects using the same snaphot
+2. Snapshot - a database shared by all projects using the same snapshot
 3. Local - Project specific database

 But wait!
 What is GHC 8.2.2 doing there?
 I have version 8.4.3 installed at the system level.
 As it turns out, Stack, based on the LTS information uses a different version of GHC.
 I have GHC version 8.4.3 at the system level, but LTS-11.11 uses GHC version 8.2.2.